Cathedral High School (Boston): August Institute

 In 2014, the school inaugurated a summer program called the August Institute for Learning.
 Students entering grades 7 through 9 are required to attend the three-week program focused on project-based applied mathematics, problem solving, and summer reading.
 The summer program is in addition to required summer reading assigned to students in all grades.

 Internships

 Through strategic partnerships with Boston area businesses, Cathedral students can apply to a number of paid summer and school-year internships in a variety of industries.
 Annual partners in hiring Cathedral interns include Fidelity Investments and WilmerHale law firm.

-Tuition & Financial Aid
+Tuition and financial aid

-Tuition revenue accounts for less than 14% of Cathedral’s annual operating expenses.
+Tuition revenue accounts for less than 14% of Cathedral's annual operating expenses.
 To offer a reasonably affordable Catholic college preparatory education most of the school's costs are covered by philanthropy.

 Tuition for late 2022-2023 is $3,000 per student.

 Full tuition, merit-based scholarships are awarded to a number of students and some students also receive need-based financial aid.